 In all, there are more than just four factors that go into choosing a hosting company for your WordPress site.
 These four are just some of the biggest and most important.
 Take them all into account, and look at other factors and choose the one that best fits your needs.

-Personally, I recommend Flywheel for hosting.
-They check all the boxes for me, from 24/7 chat-based support to free SSLs and a cheap CDN.
+Personally, I recommend WPEngine for hosting.
+They check all the boxes for me, from 24/7 chat-based support to free SSLs and an affordable CDN.
 Their performance is top notch, and their price, while a bit on the higher side, is more than compensated for in all of the services they offer.
-All of my hosting clients are run on a Flywheel server, and have been for two years now.
-I haven’t looked back.